List of The Mortal Instruments characters: Jace Herondale

 In City of Bones, Jace lives with his adoptive family, the Lightwoods, and is seen as the brother of the Lightwood children.
 Later, he is told that he is the son of Valentine and Jocelyn Morgenstern, and not Michael Wayland as he had been told.
 At this time, he is also told that Clary Fray is his sister.

-In the end, it is revealed that he is actually Stephen Herondale and Celine Herondale's son and that Clary is not related to him.
-He and Clary have a conversation at the end of City of Glass in which he confesses that he doesn't know who he is, referring to his last name.
-Clary confirms that he is a Lightwood, and Jace accepts that, correcting people throughout City of Fallen Angels when they referred to him as "Jace Herondale".
-At the end of City of Heavenly Fire, Jace chooses to take on the Herondale name.
-Jace is also related to Will Herondale former leader of the London Institute and husband of Warlock Tessa Grey.
+Eventually, it is revealed that he is actually Stephen Herondale and Celine Herondale's son and that Clary is not related to him.